Tangle contact homology: Abstract

 \section{Abstract}

 Knot contact homology is an ambient isotopy invariant of knots and links in $\mathbb R^3$.
 The purpose of this paper is to extend this definition to an ambient isotopy invariant of tangles and prove that gluing of tangles gives a gluing formula for knot contact homology.
-As a consequence of the gluing formula we obtain that the tangle contact homology weakly detects the $1$-dimensional untangle.
+As a consequence of the gluing formula we obtain that the tangle contact homology detects triviality of tangles.